couchbaselabs/hands_on_n1ql/content/slide-16.md

 # Part 1: Setup, Getting Started and Querying

-## Filtering grouped data with HAVING

-The HAVING clause enables filtering of groups.

-The query from the previous slide is filtered to include groups with more than 10 members
+## Select DISTINCT

+The DISTINCT keyword can be used to eliminate duplicates from the output.

+Try removing the DISTINCT keyword from the query to see the difference.

 <pre id="example">
-SELECT count(customer) as customers_per_state, state
+SELECT DISTINCT state
   FROM customer
-    GROUP BY state
-      HAVING COUNT(customer) > 10
 </pre>